Late Night Food in Brunswick 2026: Where to Eat After 10pm

 80 Lygon Street, Brunswick East VIC 3057 Hours: Mon-Thu, 11am-11pm; Fri-Sat, 11am-midnight; Sun, 11am-10pm Prices: Burgers $16-22, sides $8-12, drinks from $8

-Part burger bar, part rock venue, The B.East is the kind of place that feels like it was designed specifically for 11pm on a Friday.
+Part burger bar, part rock venue, The B.East is the kind of place that feels like it was designed for 11pm on a Friday.
 The menu is tight — smash burgers, loaded fries, fried chicken, and a drinks list built around craft taps and decent whisky — and the room has the acoustic energy of a place that takes its music as seriously as its patties.

 6. Mankoushe

-323 Lygon Street, Brunswick East VIC 3057 Hours: Wed–Sun, 5pm–10pm; closed Mon–Tue Prices: Mezze $10–16, mains $16–24, desserts $10–14
+323 Lygon Street, Brunswick East VIC 3057 Hours: Wed-Sun, 5pm-10pm Prices: Mezze $10-16, mains $16-24, desserts $10-14

+Mankoushe is family-run by brothers Jad and Hady, who brought their Lebanese grandmother’s recipes from Beirut to Lygon Street.
 The kitchen closes at 10pm, which makes this the earliest shutdown on this list.
-But we’re including it because Wednesday through Sunday, 10pm is still “after 10pm,” and the food is worth mentioning.
+But Wednesday through Sunday, 10pm is still “after 10pm,” and the food is worth mentioning.
 The labneh with za’atar and fresh-baked manoushe flatbreads are outstanding.
-The baby okra stew and the shanklish salad are the kinds of dishes you don’t find at other late-night spots in the area.
+The baby okra stew and the shanklish salad are the kinds of dishes you do not find at other late-night spots in the area.

 What We Skipped and Why

 Brunswick’s late-night food scene runs on two parallel streets.
-Sydney Road handles the Turkish and Lebanese end of things — sit-down restaurants with charcoal grills, big family menus, and decades of history.
+Sydney Road handles the Turkish and Lebanese end — sit-down restaurants with charcoal grills, big family menus, and decades of history.
 Lygon Street in Brunswick East runs toward Italian, modern Middle Eastern, and the burger-bar-meets-rock-venue format.

 The key thing to know is timing.
 Most Brunswick kitchens close by 11pm.
 The only spot routinely pushing past midnight is Brunswick Kebab House (until 4am).
 Munchies at Bar Oussou and The B.East stretch to late on weekends.
 Everything else requires you to arrive with a plan, not just a rumbling stomach.